-Because sometimes the program is fine, it’s just you haven’t taken the time to think through what you wanted to do and sometimes the program really doesn’t fit your culture and your organization.
+Because sometimes the program is fine.
+It’s just you haven’t taken the time to think through what you wanted to do, and sometimes the program doesn’t fit your culture and your organization.

 But what’s most important is to start first with the thinking, what do I want to do?
 What do I want to answer?
-What questions might my elected leaders be asking me to give them and how will this tool help me answer those questions?
+What questions might my elected leaders ask me to give them, and how will this tool help me answer those questions?

 And thinking through what date do you have to put in it?
 What expenses would it be going forward?
 Will a spreadsheet alone answer the question?
 Or do you need something more robust?
 Do you need a maintenance work order system?

-What is it you are trying to accomplish and how will that activity be enhanced by having a computer tool so that you are thinking of a tool that fits what you want to do instead of you fitting a tool.
+What is it you are trying to accomplish, and how will that activity be enhanced by having a computer tool so that you are thinking of a tool that fits what you want to do instead of you fitting with a tool.

 So, the software should not be the first thing you do.
 It should come down the line after you’ve thought through your program and what you want to accomplish.